spring-projects/spring-boot/README.md

     Hello World!

 ## What?
-It's Groovy then? or like Grails? or another Roo?
+It's Groovy then? or like Grails? or Roo?

 There is a command line tool that uses Groovy underneath so that we can present simple snippets that can just run just like the slimline